rcap107/rcap107/README.md

 Hello!
-I'm Riccardo Cappuzzo (@rcap107 here).
-I am currently working on a PhD in Data Science at Eurecom.
+I'm Riccardo Cappuzzo (@rcap107).
+I will soon be defending my PhD thesis in "Deep learning models for data curation".

+I work mostly with Python and its data science libraries (Pytorch, Pandas, Numpy).

-I am interested in word embeddings, GNNs and their application to data cleaning.
+I am interested in word embeddings, graph embeddings, graph neural networks and how they can be applied to data curation tasks.

-I'm also trying to set up a proper blog where to report some of my results.
+I have implemented [EmbDI](https://gitlab.eurecom.fr/cappuzzo/embdi), a data integration system based on tabular embeddings.

 <!---
 rcap107/rcap107 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.